-HS10.3 | Peatland hydrology: From tropical to subarctic latitudes
+HS10.3 | Peatland hydrology: Groundwater and surface water from tropical to subarctic latitudes

 EDI

-Peatland hydrology: From tropical to subarctic latitudes
+Peatland hydrology: Groundwater and surface water from tropical to subarctic latitudes

-Convener: Alex Cobb | Co-conveners: Emma Shuttleworth, Abbey MarcotteECSECS, Iuliia BurdunECSECS, Michel Bechtold
+Convener: Alex Cobb | Co-conveners: Emma Shuttleworth, Raul PaatECSECS, Abbey L. MarcotteECSECS, Tanja DenagerECSECS, Iuliia BurdunECSECS, Michel Bechtold

 Peatlands form under specific hydrological settings and are sensitive to changes in hydrological conditions and climate.
 Peat hydrological properties and peatland greenhouse gas balance can change drastically after disturbances such as drainage, permafrost thaw, or mechanical compaction.
 Hydrological conditions are also a key control for ecosystem services offered or regulated by peatlands including biodiversity, carbon storage, and nutrient retention.
 In addition, the role of pristine and disturbed peatlands in flood retention, support of low flows and regional climate remains debated.
 As hydrological and biotic processes in peatlands are strongly coupled, predicting the eco-hydrological effects of climate change, degradation, and restoration on peatland ecosystem responses—including greenhouse gas emissions—is a demanding task for the peatland community.